Dementia fall prevention includes learning to properly transfer your family member.

 Dementia Fall Prevention: Tips and body mechanics

-These tips are good to remember, as they will assist you to make the most of transferring with the least amount of worry and physical stress:
+These tips are good to remember.
+They will assist you to make the most of transferring with the least amount of worry and physical stress:

-- Observe for falls; the likelihood for falls and need for assistance with transferring increases in later dementia stages
+- Observe for falls.
+The likelihood for falls and need for help with transferring.
+This increases in later dementia stages

 - Use a gait belt or other assistive device as needed

-- A Hoyer lift can be used to help transfer the large person or those fully bedbound (commonly used in long-term care settings)
+- A Hoyer lift can be used to help transfer a large person... or those fully bedbound (commonly used in long-term care settings)

 More on dementia fall prevention...